jhapreis/MS960_MachineLearning/README.md

 ## 2. RUN FILES

-After adjusting the PYTHONPATH, you can run the files on the correspondent folders.
+After adjusting the PYTHONPATH, you can run the files on the correspondent `run` folders.